isomerpages/moe-ahmadibrahimsec/_co-curriculum/Uniformed Groups/NATIONAL CADET CORPS (LAND).md

 </li>
 <li><input id="accordion2" type="checkbox" /> <label for="accordion2">Training</label>
 <div>
-<p>Our trainings consist of classroom lessons, individual field craft (IFC), precision drill squad (PDS)/Freestyle drill (FSD), physical training and sports and games.
-We also organize camps, where our cadets could learnt to be more independent.
-The NCC HQ also organizes camps such as Camp Forge for junior cadets, Camp Steel for senior cadets and specialist course for the cadet leaders.
-They also organize activities such as AKE (Annual Kayaking Expedition) and mini league to get cadets to gain teamwork and to be immersed into the outdoor.
-There are also overseas camp to get our cadets to adapt to different environments.</p>
+<p>Our trainings consist of classroom lessons, individual field craft lessons (IFC), Precision Drill Squad (PDS) and/or Free-style Drill (FSD) trainings, physical training and sports and games.
+Annual camps, such as the Leadership camp and Unit camp are designed to allow for student ownership over their training activities and to develop the leadership competencies of the cadets.
+<br><br>
+Apart from our school activities, we leverage on the activities conducted by HQ NCC as well – such as Camp FORGE for the Junior Cadets, Camp STEEL for the Senior Cadets and the Specialist Course for the Cadet Leaders.
+Other key programmes include the Air-Rifle experiential shooting experiences for the Senior Cadets to prepare them for their live range shooting experience as Cadet Leaders.
+Immersive overseas exposure and experiential opportunities are given to cadets who demonstrate outstanding commitment and dedication to the corps.</p>
 </div>
 </li>
 <li><input id="accordion3" type="checkbox" /> <label for="accordion3">Achievements</label>